opieters/jekyll-image-gallery-example/README.md

 Run the website with `jekyll s`.
 Or just view the [GitHub Pages version](http://opieters.github.io/jekyll-image-gallery-example/).

 [This blogpost](http://www.olivierpieters.be/blog/2016/02/26/creating-a-jekyll-image-gallery.html) explains different parts of the gallery and design choices.
-Use these snippets and files in this repo to make your own photo gallery.
+Use this guide and the files in this repo to make your own photo gallery.

 ## License